Hanna Reisler: Early life and education

 Reisler grew up in Israel.
 She studied at the Hebrew University of Jerusalem, earning her undergraduate degree in 1964.
-She moved to the Weizmann Institute of Science for her graduate studies, completing her PhD in physical chemistry 1972.
+She moved to the Weizmann Institute of Science for her graduate studies, completing her PhD in physical chemistry in 1972.
 Reisler worked as a postdoctoral fellow with John Doering at Johns Hopkins University.
 Here she studied the inelastic scattering of ions.